Brandon123b/CSC-372-Interpreter/README.md

 (Assuming you are in the root directory)
 Example:
+	"make ExamplePrograms/Test1" -- This will run the Test1 program in the ExamplePrograms directory after compiling it.
+It just sets some variables and prints one.

+	"make ExamplePrograms/Test1.comp" -- This will compile the Test1 program in the ExamplePrograms directory.
+It will not run the program.

+	"make ExamplePrograms/Test1.class" -- This will compile the Test1 program in the ExamplePrograms directory and compile the outputted java file into bin.
+It will not run the program.

+	"make ExamplePrograms/TestGUI" -- This will run the TestGUI program in the ExamplePrograms directory.
+This is a simple program that draws one of each GUI objects with a slight animation for some of them.

+	(Hardcoded make commands that give command line args)

 	"make World" -- This will run the world program in the ExamplePrograms directory.
 This is a cool-ish program.
 I reccomend looking at it to see how the language works.
 It is a good example of how to use the language and what can be made.
 					"make World" is the same as "make ExamplePrograms/World" except that make World has command line args and cannot be used without adding them to the makefile (random world seed).

+	"make BulletHell" -- This will run the bullet hell program in the ExamplePrograms directory.
+This is an even cooler program.
+						 "make BulletHell" is the same as "make ExamplePrograms/BulletHell" except that make BulletHell has command line args and cannot be used without adding them to the makefile (random seed).

 # ---------------------------------------------------------------------------- #
 #                             Other Important Info                             #